Zeenat Abdullah Channa

-Zeenat Abdullah Channa (Sindhi: زينت عبداللٰه چنه January 4, 1919 – July 12, 1974) was an educationist and writer of Sehwan, Sindh, Pakistan.
-She was one of the first female writers who wrote Sindhi stories after the partition of India in 1947.
-She served as an editor of Monthly Magazine Marvi.
-She motivated parents of rural Sindh to educate their girls.
-She was a teacher and a story writer.
-She also wrote literary articles.
+Zeenat Abdullah Channah (Sindhi: زينت عبداللٰه چنه January 4, 1919 – July 12, 1974) was an educationist and writer from Sehwan, Sindh, Pakistan.
+She was one of the first female writers to write Sindhi stories after the partition of India in 1947.
+Zeenat Channah served as the editor of the monthly magazine Marvi.
+She motivated parents in rural Sindh to educate their daughters.
+In addition to being a teacher and storyteller, she also wrote literary articles.

 Childhood and personal life

-Zeenat Abdullah Channa was born on 4 January 1919 at Sehwan Sharif, District Jamshoro, Sindh, Pakistan.
-Her father Muhammad Saleh Channa was a postmaster.
-Her younger brother Mahboob Channa was a scholar and renowned writer.
-She studied at her hometown Sehwan and then Training College for Women Hyderabad.
-She started her career as a School teacher in Talti, a town near Sehwan Sharif.
+Zeenat Abdullah Channa was born on January 4, 1919, in Sehwan Sharif, District Jamshoro, Sindh, Pakistan.
+Her father, Muhammad Saleh Channa, was a postmaster.
+Her younger brother, Mahboob Channa, was a scholar and renowned writer.
+She studied in her hometown of Sehwan and later attended the Training College for Women in Hyderabad.
+She started her career as a school teacher in Talti, a town near Sehwan Sharif.
 She retired as Head Mistress.
-During her teaching career she always encouraged young girls for education.
+During her teaching career she always encouraged young girls to pursue education.

-She married Abdullah Khan Channa on 13 August 1944.
+She married Abdullah Khan Channa on August 13, 1944.
 Her husband was Deputy Collector of Sehwan.
 He was also a researcher and writer.
+Together they had 3 daughters, Nusrat, Nighat and Talat, and one son, Shauqat Channa.